Offense meets defense at Bridgestone Arena on Thursday as the high-volume shooting New Jersey Devils (31-12-4) travel to...

 Will the Nashville Predators get the 1st pick in the NHL draft?

-The Nashville Predators have the 18th overall pick of the first round of the 2021 NHL draft.
+The Nashville Predators do not have the number one overall pick in the 2022 NHL Draft.

 When do the Nashville Predators play?